 - Compatible with surface mounted Tensabarrier units and can be connected to wall-mounted barriers on pit bridges

-For more information on Pit Protection and other solutions that we provide in order to decrease the overall cost of safety to your organisation, why not take a look at our guide?
+For more information on Pit Protection and other workplace safety solutions that we provide in order to decrease the overall cost of safety to your organisation, why not take a look at our guide?
 To download, please click the image below.